pepstock-org/Charba-Wiki/docs/plugins/Plugins.md

 ## Hooks

-[Plugin](https://pepstock-org.github.io/Charba/5.2/org/pepstock/charba/client/Plugin.html) interface provides all possible hooks or methods which will invoked during the life cycle of the chart or when an event or conditions is occurring.
+[Plugin](https://pepstock-org.github.io/Charba/5.2/org/pepstock/charba/client/Plugin.html) interface and [SmartPlugin](https://pepstock-org.github.io/Charba/5.2/org/pepstock/charba/client/plugins/SmartPlugin.html) [hooks](https://pepstock-org.github.io/Charba/5.2/org/pepstock/charba/client/plugins/hooks/package-summary.html) provide all possible hooks or methods which will invoked during the life cycle of the chart or when an event or conditions is occurring.

 All hooks are defined with a default therefore you can implement only what you need.
 The hooks have got different purposes: